Roman86/tailwindcss-scoped-preflight/README.md

       // it's also possible to filter out some properties:
       // return false to remove the property,
       // any other value (including true and undefined) will leave the prop intact
+      // (propsFilter is DEPRECATED - prefer using modifyPreflightStyles instead of propFilter)
       propsFilter: ({ selectorSet, property, value }) =>
+        // return false to remove the property.
+Any other value (including true and undefined) will leave the prop intact
         ![
           // removes the margin reset from a body rule selectorSet.has('body') && ['margin'].includes(property),